PhilipJanz/Landslide-Image-Classification/README.md

 ## 📈 Performance

-The following image shows the behaivior of the validation F1-score during training for different approaches.
+The figure below shows the behavior of the validation F1-score during training for different approaches.
 The curves represent the mean values over 10 folds.
-The blue curve represents the final approach that got submitted to the challenge.
-All other curves are realized by removing a single building block from the final approach - allowing a direct comparisson of the concepts improtance.
-However, since all approaches use the same hyperparameters, it leaves the possibility that each model might be more effective given hyperparameter tuning.
+The blue curve represents the final approach submitted to the challenge.
+All other curves are produced by removing a single building block from the final approach, allowing a direct comparison of the importance of each concept.
+However, since all approaches use the same hyperparameters, it is possible that individual models could perform better with dedicated hyperparameter tuning.

 ![](assets/f1_comparison.png)